aerogear/aerogear.org/docs/specs/aerogear-data-sync/index.md

 ## Transport

 Since we know about the future-looking ideas on v2.0, it would be really nice for us to specify a very simple/dumb JSON-based protocol for those change messages.
 Something that could accomodate both the full document updates and the OT/EC incremental bits too.
-I have no ideas on this, tbh.

-#### Strawman - Summers
+- TBD

-{id : Object, data : String, checksum: long}

-**id** :
- This is the global identifier for the object.
-This field is optional.

-**data** :
- This is the sync data for the application.
-It may be a diff, a whole object, etc.  This field is required.

-**checksum** :
- This is the client's idea of what a known good sync will look like.
-If, post merge, the server's checksum and client's check sum do not match then the client is out of sync and must resync and handle the conflict.

 ## Appendix Use Cases:

 Here are a few contrived use cases that we may want to keep in mind.